-Planning a trip in a rental car that crosses state lines?
+Planning a road trip in a rental car that crosses a state line?
 Be sure to do your homework.
-Most rental car companies will let you drive a rental car out of state, but not all of them.
-Here are the pitfalls to avoid so you don't end up paying much more than you intended.
+Most rental car companies allow driving their vehicles out of state, but not all of them.
+Here's how to make sure you don't end up paying much more than you intended.

 Check the Fine Print on Out-of-State Car Rentals

 Most major national rental car companies don't restrict driving across state lines, but many smaller regional companies do.
 Even if the rental car company allows you to take the car out of state, there can be other considerations.

 Did you book a weekend rate or a special offer?
 The rental may not include unlimited miles.
 Always check to see if there are mileage restrictions on the rental car.
 If you go over the allotted number of miles, you could be on the hook for additional costs per mile over that limit.

 Booking a one-way rental?
 Even if a rental car does not impose restrictions on crossing state borders, it may charge an extra fee for returning the car to a different location.

 Planning a really, really long road trip?
 Even if the rental car company lets you cross state lines, it may have a cap on how much mileage you can put on the car.

 These days, most rental car vehicles are equipped with GPS trackers, so the rental company will know if you violate rules.
 It's always a good idea to disclose your plans to cross state lines when renting the vehicle to be sure there are no surprises.